 The transposition of the Kraus operator is represented with the right pointing triangle, and the complex conjugate is represented with the black color.
 We always omit summations such as $\sum_{m,i,j}$ in the diagrammatic equation.
 When the channels are applied multiple times, we assign a number to the Kraus operators to distinguish $K_m$ and $K_{m'}$.
 When there is no confusion, we omit the numbers assigned to the Kraus operators.

-Using the above notations, it is now easy to see that the Liouville representation (also called the A-form Choi matrix) and the Choi state (also called the B-form Choi matrix) of the channel are related to each other via the reshuffling operation.
+Using the above notations, it is now easy to see that the Liouville representation and the Choi state of the channel are related to each other via the reshuffling operation.

 Our key observation in~\eqref{eq:AAdaggerstate} can be easily seen from the diagram notation;